maemo-leste/maemo-leste.github.io/content/maemo-leste-update-december-2020.rst

 <https://github.com/maemo-leste/bugtracker/issues/25>`_.

-Currently the application builds with Qt5 and shows the main window and settings, but any playlists do not yet render.
+Currently the application builds with Qt5 and shows the main window and settings, but playlists do not yet render.

 **If anyone feels like helping out, it would be much appreciated!**